eduardoamendola/ElasticBeanstalk/README.md

 * eb deploy (creates versioning of files while deploying, which can be accessed through console on "Application versions")
 * eb use (select the default env to be used)
+* eb open (runs a browser with the application url.
+However, if you have "links" text-browser installed when deploying from a linux box, it will open it in "links")